-6.4.5.1 Describe the policy or procedure: The family's authorization letter states they must re-apply before their end date.
-If the family status has changed, a telephone call will be sent no later than the day the TLA becomes aware of the eligibility status.
-In addition, subsequent written documents and emails will be sent within 24 hours when the TLA agency becomes aware of the eligibility status.
-If the initial call is unsuccessful, a second call will be made within 24 hours.
-If the family is determined ineligible, they are given 30 days of additional assistance before their end date.
+6.4.5.1 Describe the policy or procedure: The family's authorization letter states that they must reapply prior to their end date.
+If the family status has changed an immediate call is made along with subsequent written documents and emails that provide all the relevant information.
+Secondary notices of the same kind are offered if contact has not been made.
+If the family is determined ineligible, they are given 30-days additional assistance before their end date.